terminaldweller/milla/README.md

 useTLS = true
 adminOnly = false
 plugins = ["/plugins/ip.lua", "/plugins/urban.lua"]
-context = ["please respond in french even if i use another language unless you are specifically asked to use any language other than french"]
+systemPrompt = ["please respond in french even if i use another language unless you are specifically asked to use any language other than french"]
 [ircd.devinet.watchlist.security]
 watchList = [["#securityfeeds"]]
 watchFiles = ["/watchfiles/voidbox.list"]